AVROBIO Inc. (AVRO)'s Financial Results Comparing With Benitec Biopharma Limited (NASDAQ:BNTC) | New Business Observer

 Profitability

-Table 2 represents AVROBIO Inc. (NASDAQ:AVRO) and Benitec Biopharma Limited (NASDAQ:BNTC)’s return on equity, net margins and return on assets.
+Table 2 provides AVROBIO Inc. and Benitec Biopharma Limited’s return on assets, return on equity and net margins.

 |Net Margins